There are many things to think about when renting a houseboat! Here’s How to Avoid Disaster When Renting a Houseboat. It was an amazing and fun trip!

 6. A few helpful tips.

 Don’t forget the sunscreen!
 I would recommend the baby kind for sensitive skin.
 Also don’t forget to reapply, you don’t want any burning happening.
 Pure zinc sunscreen is also great because it doesn’t have those chemicals.
 Beach towels of course!
 But make sure they’re the thin kind, they sun dry much faster.
 We brought one for each person and a few extras.
 One went on the floor of the boat to mop up all the water of us coming in and out.
 Be careful where you hang your towels, one did fall into the prop.
 Thank goodness it wasn’t going!
+Our knit dresses would have been perfect for the warm nights by the fire.

 I would bring some water shoes.
 There is a gorgeous natural water slide, but you have to hike along side a rocky river.
 It was beautiful hiking to it, but the slide was too scary for me.
 It also looked like it would hurt your back.
 Our septic system was very close to over flowing.
 When you flush you’re not supposed to hold the pedal down long.
 Guess what I was doing, I was holding the pedal so long!
 Our system filled up with lots of water so we had to venture back to our rental company and dump it.
 That was quite an adventure!